timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-policy.md

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate-policy.jpg" alt="Continuous aggregate with refresh policy"/>

-In this section, learn how to perform a manual refresh and set up a policy.

 ## Automatic continuous aggregate refresh policy

 To refresh your continuous aggregate on a schedule, set up an automatic refresh policy.
 Automatic